danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 # The Influence Olympics

-Welcome, sports fans, to the inaugural *Influence Olympics*, where office rivalry takes center stage and the stakes are... well, a lot less serious than you'd think, unless you're Miranda from Razorbeam--who accidentally forgot her password directly before the event kicked off.
+Welcome, sports fans, to the inaugural *Influence Olympics*, where office rivalry takes center stage and the stakes are... well, a lot less serious than you'd think, unless you're Eleanor from Razorbeam--who accidentally forgot her password directly before the event kicked off.
 Picture this: every move being broadcasted live from the 4th floor of Razorbeam, while the smooth aroma of DriftLoaf's artisanal bread wafts up from the 3rd floor, ensuring a distraction at every turn.
 The ultimate prize?
 A retweet from a Fortune 500 executive that could signal influencer status for our heroes... or at least a solid bragging right.

 In a world where retweets are worth their weight in gold, our contestants must harness AI to craft the perfect content strategy, ensuring they turn heads--and thumbs--along the way.

 **COLD OPEN:**

-Violetta, Razorbeam's senior analyst and resident AI enthusiast, flips through the AI-generated limericks she developed using **Ghostwriter**.
+Miranda, Razorbeam's senior analyst and resident AI enthusiast, flips through the AI-generated limericks she developed using **Ghostwriter**.
 "These could go viral," she muses, mentally preparing for her coworker Benji's inevitable eccentric take: "MORE THAN VIRAL, I WANT IT TO GET A RETWEET FROM ELON!"

 She rolls her eyes, but deep down, she knows they need something spectacular.
 Luckily, Razorbeam's intern, Tyler, stumbles upon an absolute gem: an AI-generated limerick so clever, it has the potential to light up LinkedIn like a Christmas tree.